PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 >You have now successfully added the metadata translations to display this report in both English and Spanish.
-Leave Power BI Desktop and Translations Builder open as you will continue using them in your next exercise.
+Leave Power BI Desktop and Translations Builder open as you will continue using them in the next exercise.

 ## Exercise 2: Generating Machine Translations